tdpreece/owasp_zap_example/README.md

 I didn't spend much time looking into this but tried Chrome instead.
 * Started chrome with, `google-chrome-stable --proxy-server=localhost:8080`,
 * settings > + show advanced options > click Manage certificates button (under HTTPS/SSL),
-* selected 'Autorities' tab and clicked import,
+* selected 'Authorities' tab and clicked import,
 * selected owasp certificate and clicked open,
 * checked all 'Trust this certificate for ...' check boxes,
-* clicked 'ok',
+* clicked 'OK',
 * I could now see the OWASP certificate in the list,
 * clicked 'finished',
 * navigated to a https site in chrome to test this all worked.